 STATS: 18.7 PPG, 5.2 RPG, 1.9 APG, 0.1 BPG, 0.7 SPG

-Perhaps the most unappreciated and overlooked player in the NBA, Gallo is always going to put the basketball in the bucket.
+Perhaps the most overlooked player in the NBA, Gallo is always going to put the basketball in the bucket.
 As a three-level scorer, he can hurt you by penetrating the defense, getting to the free-throw line and, most noticeably, draining triples.
 What he lacks in lateral ability, he makes up for with his length as a defender.
 As somebody who’s gone through a ton of injuries and trades in his life, Gallinari is a sure bet to stay the course and produce.
+Several teams tried to acquire Gallinari prior to this year's trade deadline, which was likely a preview of the interest he'll receive in free agency.

 STATS: 17.5 PPG, 6.7 RPG, 4.1 APG, 0.4 BPG, 0.7 SPG

-2. DeMar DeRozan, San Antonio Spurs -- Player Option
+2. DeMar DeRozan, San Antonio Spurs -- Back with Spurs

 STATS: 22.1 PPG, 5.5 RPG, 5.6 APG, 0.3 BPG, 1 SPG

-Individually, year two in San Antonio has gone much better for DeRozan.
-He’s gotten back to his normal self, dribbling to the nail or the baseline and letting it fly from the mid-range with great success.
-He’s taken the initiative to go to the cup with a full head of steam and play-make for his teammates.
+Individually, year two in San Antonio went much better for DeRozan even though the team missed the postseason.
+He got back to his normal self, dribbling to the nail or the baseline and letting it fly from the mid-range with great success.
+He took the initiative to go to the cup with a full head of steam and play-make for his teammates.
 His willingness to get others involved has really made him a complete offensive player.
 Earlier in the year, Chris Haynes of Yahoo Sports reported that DeRozan plans on declining his player option to become an unrestricted free agent.
-We’ll see whether his mind has shifted by Oct.
-13 (trigger date subject to change).
+DeRozan changed his mind, seemingly though, since he exercised his $27 million player option this past week.

 1. Brandon Ingram, New Orleans Pelicans -- Restricted